HackYourFuture/JavaScript1/Week6/MAKEME.md

     ```

-2. Please solve this problem using:
+2\.
+Please solve this problem using:
 https://www.freecodecamp.com/challenges/repeat-a-string-repeat-a-string
- 1. A for loop
+2\.1 A for loop.
- 2. A while loop
+2\.2 A while loop.
- 3. A do loop
+2\.3 A do loop.

 3. Some practice with objects
 https://www.freecodecamp.com/challenges/construct-javascript-objects-with-functions